zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 ```

 ## Type Reusability
-SdsTypes can also refer other types by using their identifiers.
-This enables type re-usability.
+SdsTypes can also refer to other types by using their identifiers.
+This enables type reusability.
 For example, if there is a common index and value property for a group of types that may have additional properties,
 a base type can be created with those properties.